Iñaki Williams: Athletic Bilbao

 In late January 2016, having been scouted by the likes of Arsenal, Liverpool and Manchester City, Williams agreed to an extension of his contract until 2021; the deal included a €50 million buyout clause.
 He was sent off on 6 February at the end of a goalless home draw with Villarreal, together with opponent Daniele Bonera.

 During autumn 2017, Williams scored important late goals in the Europa League against Östersund and Hertha BSC to help his team finish top of the group.
-On 17 January 2018, he agreed a contract renewal, running until 2025 with an incremental buyout clause of around €80 million.
+On 17 January 2018, he agreed a contract renewal running until 2025 with an incremental buyout clause of around €80 million.

 On 13 January 2019, Williams scored both goals in a 2–0 home league win over Sevilla, finding the net at San Mamés for the first time in 41 league appearances (the previous occasion being in December 2016).
 His second, involving a turn and sprint from his own half, touch away from the goalkeeper and precise finish at high speed, was described as "incredible" – it was later awarded as the Marca Golden Goal of the season.
-The fixture was also his 100th successive appearance in the league, only the fifth Athletic player to achieve this and the first outfield player from any Spanish club to do so since Fran in 1993; for his performances, he was named the La Liga Player of the Month.
+The fixture was also his 100th successive match in the league, only the fifth Athletic player to achieve this and the first outfield player from any Spanish club to do so since Fran in 1993; for his performances, he was named the La Liga Player of the Month.